abhiwand/atk/doc/source/ad_inst_IA.rst

 Follow the prompts and make corrections where necessary.

-If you have problems running the script you can update the Spark class path through Cloudera manager.
+If you have problems running the script you can update the Spark class path through Cloudera Manager.
-If you log into Cloudera manager under the Spark configuration you can find the spark-conf/spark-env.sh setting.
+If you log into Cloudera Manager under the Spark configuration you can find the spark-conf/spark-env.sh setting.
 If it isn't already set, add::

     export SPARK_CLASSPATH="/usr/lib/intelanalytics/graphbuilder/lib/*"